 In 2001 she received a Research MA from Queensland University of Technology, focusing on souvenirs, nostalgia and personal identity.
 In 2010 Tracey was awarded a PhD at The Australian National University, which explores online communities and social networking tools.
 Recent publications include chapters in Mobile Media Practices, Presence and Politics and Locating Emerging Media.

 For fun, Tracey loves bushwalking, travel and travel writing.
-She is currently based in Canberra, Australia.
+She is usually based in Canberra, Australia.

 For more information, check out Tracey’s forthcoming projects.